toolstack/FedoraReplaceDefaultAppsWithFlatpaks/README.md

 Why would you want to do this?
 I don't know, but if you do, this script will do it.

 Basically this is simple bash script that will first remove all the rpm based applications in a default Fedora install, add Flathub and then install Flatpak versions of all the applications that were just removed.

+The main branch will always be up to date with Fedora, currently version 37.
+Other branches will be tagged when new releases are made by Fedora.